 The target response rate for the CHS is 55%, approximately 4,300 participating households.
-In 2019/20, 4,557 households participated in the survey and 5,918 individuals aged 16 and over completed an individual interview, the overall response rate was 58%.
+In 2020/21, 1,403 households participated in the survey and 1,885 individuals aged 16 and over completed an individual interview; the overall response rate was 17%

-A chi square goodness-of-fit test showed that the CHS sample was not representative of the population by age and sex when compared with the Population and Migration Estimates for Northern Ireland.
-Young males were particularly underrepresented.
-As a result, analysis of the CHS has been weighted for non-response with three separate weights produced for age, sex and age and sex combined.
+Analysis of the culture, arts and sport modules of the CHS have been weighted for non-response.
+A chi square goodness-of-fit test showed that the CHS sample was not representative of the population by age, sex and deprivation quintiles when compared with the 2020 Mid Year Population Estimates for Northern Ireland (NISRA 25 June 2021).
+As a result, separate weights were produced for age, sex, deprivation quintile and combinations of these variables.
+It should be noted that this is the first year that weights for deprivation quintiles have been produced.